Release notes

 On Sunday, October 19th, I sat down in my San Francisco apartment with a glass of apple cider and a clear mind.
 After a period of reflection, I had an idea.
 While I’m not specifically trained as an author of prose, I am trained as an author of code.
 What would happen if I approached blogging from a software development perspective?
 What would that look like?

-By 2011, fatigued by bloat and potential vulnerabilities of open source web publishing software stack, Tom’s post caught-on.
-It helped people realise that writing one was not some dark art that needed an army of engineers and volunteers for it to be useful, thus renewing interest in the development and use of fit-for-purpose static site generators.
-One could also get rid of all the complexities of running and managing database instances, and keep them from corrupting over time, be it from upgrades or from encoding.
+Fatigued by bloat and vulnerabilities in the open source web publishing software stack, by 2011, Tom’s post had caught-on.
+It helped people realise that writing one was not some dark art that required an army of engineers and volunteers for it to be useful, thereby renewing interest in the development and use of fit-for-purpose static site generators (SSGs).
+With an SSG, one could also get rid of all the complexities of running and managing database instances, and keep them from corrupting over time — be they from upgrades or from encoding.

 These trends helped re-assess my needs too.
-For instance, questioning the need to use traditional web service hosts, or the need for pre-requisites like LAMP stack to be able to host simple websites.
+For instance, questioning the need for traditional web service hosts, or the need for pre-requisites like LAMP stack to be able to a host simple website like this one.
 Having such software in the cloud and shared across users amplified attack vectors for the hapless publishers.
 And for what really?
 For the comfort of publishing on the road by accessing an archaic login system without multi-factor authentication?
-It’s ridiculous in hindsight of course, but there was a time many of us thought that there really was no alternative.
+It is ridiculous in hindsight of course, but there was a time many of us thought that there really was no alternative.

 In 2012, after years of grappling with software bloat, security gaffes, and latency of various web publishing services, I decided to take control of my publishing set-up.
-My objectives in maintaining control over publishing work-flow were:
+My objectives were:

 - To write and present code, math, and prose effortlessly